-I have noticed that, in some youth leaders who are running very effective youth ministries, there can be a tinge (or a ton) of disrespect toward their pastors.
-They’ll use terms like “He just doesn’t get it” or “I think he’s jealous that our youth group is setting the pace for the church” or something like that.
+I’ve noticed that, in some youth leaders who run effective youth ministries, there can be a tinge (or a ton) of disrespect toward their pastors.
+They’ll says things such as: “He just doesn’t get it” or “I think he’s jealous that our youth group is setting the pace for the church.”

-But disrespect always spills through in the form of gossip, bitterness or conflict.
-Sooner or later it will show itself and the youth leader will inevitably lose that arm wrestling match.
+But disrespect always spills through in the form of gossip, bitterness, conflict, or prideful words or tones.
+Sooner or later, it will show itself, and the youth leader will inevitably lose that arm-wrestling match.

 Instead, show as much respect as you can.
-Depend on the Holy Spirit and he will give you the strength.
-You may still differ but at least you can differ with humility, gentleness and respect.
-In many cases this brand of respectful youth leader can, over time, really make an impact on both their youth ministries and their pastors.
+Depend on the Holy Spirit, and He will give you the strength.
+You may still differ, but at least you can differ with humility, gentleness, and respect.
+In many cases, this brand of respectful youth leader can, over time, positively impact both their youth ministries and their pastors.

 5. Seek to build a strong relationship with your pastor.

-How can you build a stronger relationship with your pastor?
-Try to do some stuff together (golf, fish, hunt, watch a football game, go to a movie, hang out as couples, etc.) Write an encouraging note or send an encouraging text once a month.
-Do an office pop in every now and again to see how things are going and how you can pray for them.
+How can you build a stronger relationship?
+Try to do some stuff together (golf, fish, hunt, watch a football game, go to a movie, hang out as couples, etc.).
+Write an encouraging note or send an encouraging text once a month.
+Do an office pop-in now and again to see how things are going and how you can pray for him.

 BUT WHAT IF…

-What if you’re doing all these things and your pastor is still not on board?
+What if you’re doing all these things and your pastor still isn’t on board?

 What if your pastor is diametrically opposed to your youth ministry philosophy or to you personally?

-What if you know that there’s nothing you can do to truly change the situation?
+What if you know there’s nothing you can do to truly change the situation?

-Years ago I wrote a book called Firing Jesus inspired by a youth leader I knew.
+Years ago, I wrote a book called Firing Jesus inspired by a youth leader I knew.
 He was in a no-win situation with getting his pastor on board.
-He was eventually fired and is now a lead pastor himself who is fully on board with reaching the next generation for Jesus!
+He was eventually fired and is now a lead pastor who is fully on board with reaching the next generation for Jesus.

-God can take any situation and turn it around for his glory!
-Let’s just make sure we are responding in the right way as we seek to get our pastors on board with our youth ministry vision and strategy.
+God can take any situation and turn it around for His glory!
+Let’s just make sure we’re responding in the right way as we seek to get our pastors on board with our youth ministry vision and strategy.